facebook/fresco/docs/04-multiple-apks.md

 You can leave out the `arm` flavor if your app requires Android 3.0 or higher to run.

-#### Using product flavors in Eclipse
+### Eclipse

 By default, Eclipse produces a single APK for all CPU flavors.
 To separate them requires more complexity and more effort than in Gradle.

-In addition to the standard zip file, Fresco offers a [multi-APK zip file](https://github.com/facebook/fresco/releases/download/v{{site.current_version}}/frescolib-v{{site.current_version}}-multi.zip).
+Instead of Fresco's standard zip file for eclipse, download the [multi-APK zip file](https://github.com/facebook/fresco/releases/download/v{{site.current_version}}/frescolib-v{{site.current_version}}-multi.zip).
 However, it is not enough to download it - you must alter your project too.

-1. Follow [Android's instructions]() for converting your code into a multi-APK project.
+1. Follow [Android's instructions](http://developer.android.com/training/multiple-apks/api.html) for converting your code into a multi-APK project.
 2. Each flavored project should depend on the corresponding `fresco-<flavor>` project.
 (If you are using OkHttp, also depend on the `imagepipeline-okhttp-<flavor>` project.)

-#### Uploading your app to the Play Store
+### Uploading to the Play Store

 You can either upload a single APK that all users can download, or separate, smaller APKs for each CPU.
-The [Android documentation](http://developer.android.com/google/play/publishing/multiple-apks.html) provides instructions on how to do this.
+The [Play Store documentation](http://developer.android.com/google/play/publishing/multiple-apks.html) provides instructions on how to do this.